 Here are some tips to help you choose the perfect rug for your home.

 Which type of rug should I buy?

 We offer lots of rugs to choose from, all in different shapes, sizes and materials.
-If you are looking for a rug to blend in and complement your existing lifestyle, you might like to take a look at our neutral tones.
-Alternatively if you are looking to make a bold statement, take a look at our bright and beautiful colourful pom pom or round chindi rugs.
+If you are looking for a rug to blend in and complement your existing decor, you might like to take a look at our neutral tones.
+Alternatively if you are looking to make a bold statement, take a look at our bright and beautiful colourful pom-pom or round chindi rugs.

 Best of all we are delighted to be able to offer our exceptionally environmentally friendly PET rugs which are made from recycled plastic but are still incredibly soft.
 Brighten up your home, save your carpets and floors, save yourself some cleaning and help our environment!

 What fabric should I choose?